Choose your learning experience!

 Two unique opportunities to learn and grow with our LEARN Signature Events.Compare Options

 North Dakota Growing Futures

 Growing Futures is a central clearinghouse of information and resources for anyone who works with or on behalf of North Dakota's children.

 For more than ten years, a dedicated group of early childhood collaborators representing various aspects of the early childhood community in North Dakota have worked to design and develop the Growing Futures system.
-The following vision and goals have been identified to guide early childhood professional development in North Dakota.
+The following vision, goals, and outcomes have been identified to guide early childhood professional development in North Dakota.

 A coordinated system that grows the knowledge and competencies of individuals who provide care and education to children ages birth to 8-years, promotes the development of successful careers in early care and education, and strengthens early childhood programs to support healthy development and learning outcomes for children.

-Provide continual access to all systems components to practitioners, trainers, and others regardless of location, income, or background; and
+- Provide continual access to all systems components to practitioners, trainers, and others regardless of location, income, or background

 An online training registry was launched in 2011 to include the Trainer and Training Approval System.
 Beginning July 1, 2011 all trainers and training must be approved by the Growing Futures Registry, which is administered by North Dakota Child Care Resource and Referral.

 In 2016 the Registry outgrew its original database and purchased a new software system, joining the Registry Consortium used by several other states including Minnesota and Montana.
 The official transition to the new data system occurred July 1, 2016.
 At that time, Registry membership had grown to nearly 4,000 individuals.
 Hundreds of hours of training have been approved, tracked, and reported since the Registry opened in 2012.
 In just four years of operation, the Registry has become established as an integrated component of the state system and the central clearinghouse for information on the state early childhood workforce.